-In Figure 5 the calculated and measured kinetic energy ratio is compared in three different conditions: open circuit, negative capacitance control strategy with $R = 40 \ \Omega$ and $R = 400 \ \Omega$.
+In Figure 6 the calculated and measured kinetic energy ratio is compared in three different conditions: open circuit, negative capacitance control strategy with $R = 40 \ \Omega$ and $R = 400 \ \Omega$.
 The results are collected in three different diagrams representing respectively the ratio of kinetic energy confined in the upper portion of the plate, within the plate and in the lower portion of the plate.
 If we consider the part of the plate under the smart interface larger values of the kinetic energy ratio are associated to an increase of kinetic energy in the considered area.
 Under these conditions the vibrating field is modified, the smart interface is capable to confine the kinetic energy in a specific portion of the plate.
-The energy confined in the lower portion of the plate increases from 1250 to 3250 Hz for the absorbing configuration and then is shifted toward higher frequencies decreasing the input resistance.
-Beyond 2500 Hz the reflecting configuration provide better performances; the active interface acts like an electro-mechanical filter that prevents the occurrence of the standing-waves.
+The energy confined in the lower portion of the plate increases from 1250 to $3250 \ Hz$ for the absorbing configuration and then is shifted toward higher frequencies decreasing the input resistance.
+Beyond 2500 Hz the reflecting configuration provide better performances; the active interface acts like an electro-mechanical filter that prevents the occurrence of the standingwaves.
+Considering the top of Figure 6 similar conclusions can be drawn, in this case, however, smaller values of the kinetic energy ratio correspond to the energy confinement effect.
 The obtained results are in good agreement with the experimental measurements even if the theoretical results constantly overestimate the confined energy.
+For higher frequencies the measurements and the calculated response are not in perfect agreement.
+This mismatch is partly motivated by the degradation of the the coherence function observed at higher frequency values.